top of page

 (Strong’s Hebrew and Greek dictionaries.)

-In other words, no matter where in the universe the Psalmist goes, God is there: in a universe that is at least 26 billion light-years across, God’s being is in every part of it.
+In other words, no matter where in the universe the Psalmist goes, God is there: in a universe that is at least 26 billion light-years across (some estimates are as high as 92 billion light years across), God’s being is in every part of it.

 "Am I a God near at hand," says the LORD, "And not a God afar off?
 Can anyone hide himself in secret places, so I shall not see him?" says the LORD; "Do I not fill heaven and earth?" says the LORD.

 We have seen that Isaiah tells us that His knowledge and intellect is so much greater than ours we could not possibly come anywhere near imagining what it is actually like.
 No wonder Numbers 23:19 says He is not a man, Isaiah 55:8–9 says we cannot even imagine what He is like and John 4:24 says He is Spirit, because the being called ‘God’ is an Entity way beyond anything or anyone we will ever encounter in our physical realm.
 I use a word from science fiction - entity - to try to get beyond the limitation that the word ‘God’ seems to imply to people like Hawking.